szanata/config_provider/README.md

 }
 ```

+So the path will be like acessing properties of a JS object, where the first is the file name.

 *Note that the file extension is omitted when accessing the value*

 ## Applying ENV variables to the configs

-All environment variables, which names are compliant with the IEEE Std 1003.1-2001 norm
+All environment variables which names are compliant with the IEEE Std 1003.1-2001 norm
 (upper case letters, _ and numbers) are automatically applied to the configs, and can be
 accessed the same way as any other config.